hewliyang/fyp-typst/intro.typ

   f: T -> A
 $<eq-tts-1>

-where $t_i$ represents individual textual units which could be characters, phonemes, words, or tokens. $a_j$ represents acousting features, which could be mel-spectograms, linear spectrograms or waveform samples.
+where $t_i$ represents individual textual units which could be characters, phonemes, words, or tokens. $a_j$ represents acoustic features, which could be mel-spectograms, linear spectrograms or waveform samples.

 TTS is well known as as the more challenging - inverse task of Automatic Speech Recognition (ASR).
-The reason for this is because TTS, or rather $f$ is a fundamentally one-to-many problem, ie. for the same input $T$, there exists many linguistically "correct" $A$'s.
+The reason for this is because TTS, or rather $f$ is a fundamentally one-to-many problem, i.e. for the same input $T$, there exists many linguistically "correct" $A$'s.
 More explicitly, the same sentence can be expressed verbally in a large, and arguably infinite number of ways due to differences in slang, accents, style, pace, and prosody that is unique to a human speaker.

 #figure(
   caption: [Factors for the one-to-many nature of TTS],